sosingh1226/howzdaweather/README.md

 The URLs of the GitHub repositories: https://github.com/sosingh1226/howzdaweather

-Creating a Day Planner was indeed very stressful at first, every step required harmony between JavaScript, CSS & HTML files.
+Creating a Weather Forecast was indeed very challenging, every step required harmony between JavaScript, CSS & HTML files.

 NEW LEARNINGS!